makubacki/edk2/BaseTools/Plugin/DebugMacroCheck/Readme.md

   4. Reports any errors in the build log and fails the build upon error making it easy to discover problems.

-  5. Supports two methods of configuration via "substitution strings":
+  5. Supports two input methods for providing configuration via "substitution strings":

      1. By setting a build variable called `DEBUG_MACRO_CHECK_SUB_FILE` with the name of a substitution YAML file to use.